Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - when the story takes place
 - what situation already exists

-The opening is built from that base.
+The opening is built from that foundation.

 ---